danielqnow/QuantumIntelligenceSociety.github.io/_pages/sponsors.md

 ## Thank You to Our Past Sponsors

-We’re deeply grateful to the sponsors who supported our early efforts in building the Society for Quantum AI:
+We’re deeply grateful to the sponsors who supported our early efforts in building the Symposium for Quantum AI:

 - [**APAC Blockchain Development Association**](https://apbcd.org/)
 - [**Reliance Biosciences**](https://reliance-bio.com/en/)